isomerpages/moe-punggolsec/pages/Canteen Matters.md

 **Application Procedure**

-[Application form](/files/application%20for%20canteen%20stall%20in%20existing%20school.pdf) must be completed and submitted to our school’s General Office by **25 August 2023** with the following documents:
+[Application form](/files/application%20for%20canteen%20stall%20in%20existing%20school.pdf) must be completed and submitted to our school’s General Office by **13 September 2023** with the following documents:

 *   Photocopy of the applicant’s NRIC (front and back)
 *   Proposed menu and pricing
 *   Photocopy of relevant certificates such as Basic Food Hygiene etc

-**Application Closing Date: 25 August 2023**
+**Application Closing Date: 14 September 2023**

 Only shortlisted applicants will be notified for an interview and beverage/dessert sampling at the school.
 For further queries, please contact Mdm Oh Chew Ling (Administration Manager) at 64897851.